16 Key Benefits of an Organic Mattress: Are They Worth It?

 Organic mattresses minimize chemical exposure by using certified non-toxic materials that are free from harmful pesticides, chemicals, and flame retardants.

-Studies have shown that polyurethane foam mattresses do off-gas VOCs (Volatile Organic Compounds).
+Studies show that polyurethane foam mattresses do off-gas VOCs (Volatile Organic Compounds).
 This includes chemicals such as 2-propanol, acetone, chloromethane, and toluene ("Evaluation of volatile organic compound (VOC) emissions from memory foam mattresses and potential implications for consumer health risk", Beckett et al 2022).

-The chemical flame retardants that are found in approximately 92% of synthetic mattresses have been linked to endocrine and thyroid disruption, immunotoxicity, reproductive toxicity, cancer, and adverse effects on fetal and child development, according to the NIEHS (National Institute of Environmental Health Sciences).
+The chemical flame retardants found in approximately 92% of synthetic mattresses are linked to endocrine and thyroid disruption, immunotoxicity, reproductive toxicity, cancer, and adverse effects on fetal and child development, according to the NIEHS (National Institute of Environmental Health Sciences).

-Organic mattresses contribute to better indoor air quality because they do not off-gas any VOCs.
+Organic mattresses typically contribute to better indoor air quality because their constituent materials emit fewer VOCs than synthetic foam mattresses.

-VOCs are airborne chemicals, so whenever they are off-gassed in your bedroom you inevitably breathe them in while you sleep.
+VOCs are airborne chemicals, so whenever they are off-gassed in your bedroom, you inevitably breathe them in while you sleep.
+It is possible to speed up off-gassing in synthetic mattresses, but not to prevent it.

-VOC exposure can impact health by causing headaches, nausea, liver and kidney damage, and even cancer ('Volatile Organic Compounds' Impact on Indoor Air Quality', Environmental Protection Agency).
+Prolonged VOC exposure impacts health by causing headaches, nausea, liver and kidney damage, and even cancer ('Volatile Organic Compounds' Impact on Indoor Air Quality', Environmental Protection Agency).

 3. Regulates Temperature Naturally